Buckeye Property Division

 - Since every divorce, and every property division case, is special, it is best to contact an experienced Buckeye Property Division Attorney to completely understand your rights and options.

 Your first interaction with an Enholm Law, PLLC Buckeye Property Division Attorney will be a consultation.
 This will help you and your attorney determine a basic plan.
 You will also outline the important facts and legal issues of your case.
 Your Attorney and you will then meet to discuss the documents that have been drafted and the evidence that has been compiled.
 This meeting will be a time were your attorney will be able to advise you on areas of risk and areas of strength.

 An Enholm Law, PLLC Buckeye Property Division Attorney maintain communication with you.
 We promise bi-weekly calls and to return your calls within 24 hours.
 Clear fee structure on either an hourly basis or using a flat fee model will be determined during your initial meeting.
 You can expect to have a comprehensive plan that both you and your attorney have worked out that can be adjusted as needed as evidence and issues are revealed.
 You can also expect a high level of competency from our attorneys.
 Finally, even though our main office is in Phoenix, our attorneys meet with clients in our Buckeye satellite office several times a week so you can schedule meetings in your local area.

-To arrange for your free consultation, please call (602) 889-6273 and schedule a meeting with an Enholm Law, PLLC Buckeye Property Division Attorney today.
+To arrange for your consultation, please call (602) 889-6273 and schedule a meeting with an Enholm Law, PLLC Buckeye Property Division Attorney today.